 Take Away:

 Surviving a breakup can be difficult.
 The emotional toll is enough to send many people reaching for comfort foods in times of crisis.
 When you experience a breakup, it is important to fight your urge to self-medicate the sadness and loneliness away through unhealthy foods or alcohol.
 Skip the ice cream and keep reading to learn about the healthiest ways to deal with being broken up.
+It's important that we take the time to learn how to be alone after any breakup.

 Table of Contents: